 Aggressive coloniser of disturbed native vegetation that excludes native plant species.
 Reduces cover of desirable pasture species and pasture productivity.
 Can impede stock and farm vehicle movement.

 Follow up treated areas 3 times per year.
 Encourage natural regeneration of native plants or replant treated areas where possible after 2-3 treatments to establish dense ground cover and minimise reinvasion.

 Method: Dig out with care to avoid thorns.

 Plant parts requiring disposal: Seeds.

-Disposal options: Remove to greenwaste or landfill if practical.
+Disposal options: Remove to greenwaste or landfill.

 Biocontrol is currently not available for this species.

 Community agrichemical control recommendations